-Unlike most of our trips, our trip to Hong Kong was short (but sweet) with Hong Kong Disneyland being our primary reason for visiting.
-Researching this trip wasn’t as easy as I though it was going to be.
-Surprisingly, there isn’t a whole lot of current info on the park in English and the stuff that is there is usually from a parent’s perspective.
-It’s good stuff, just not entirely what I was looking for.
+Unlike most of our trips, our trip to Hong Kong was short (but sweet) with Hong Kong Disneyland being our primary destination.
+And researching this trip wasn’t as easy as I thought.
+There is a surprising dearth of current info on the park in English.
+What little there is was from a parent/family perspective It’s good stuff, just not entirely what I was looking for.
 So here are some tips and info that I hope you find helpful.

 STAY AT A DISNEY HOTEL